palantir/gradle-jdks/gradle-jdks-setup/README.md

 - `checkWrapperPatcher` - checks that the `./gradlew` script contains the expected JDKs setup patch
 - `generateGradleJdkConfigs` - generates the [`gradle/` configurations](#gradle-jdk-configuration-directory-structure) required for running the JDKs setup
 - `checkGradleJdkConfigs` - checks that all the `gradle/` configurations are up-to-date.
 E.g. if the `jdks-latest` plugin is updated, we need to make sure the `gradle/jdks` files reflect the jdk versions.
-- `setupJdks` - lifecycle task that runs both the `wrapperPatcherTask` and `generateGradleJdkConfigs`
+- `setupJdks` - task that triggers `wrapperPatcherTask` and `generateGradleJdkConfigs` and runs the patched `./gradlew` script.

 ## Unsupported

 - This workflow is disabled on `Windows` at the moment.
 - We only support Java language Versions specifications >= 11 (see `gradle-jdks-setup/build.gradle` `javaVersion` specifications).
+- We only support Gradle versions >= 7.6